jussapaavo/dotfiles/README.md

    ```sh
    sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply -n $GITHUB_USERNAME
    ```
-4. Once your cloud storage has finished with syncing the initial downloads, you can run `mackup restore` to restore preferences
+4. Once your cloud storage has finished with syncing the initial downloads, you can run `unison macos` to restore preferences
 5. Restart your computer to finalize the process

 ## Thanks To...